benc-uk/excel-mtg/readme.md

 # Magic The Gathering API Excel Add In

 This is an Excel add-in for enriching spreadsheets using Data Types and extracting information about Magic The Gathering cards.
+Created purely to learn Excel add-in development

 It uses the REST API of https://docs.magicthegathering.io/